Travelling With Children Who Have Diabetes

 - contact your diabetes team about one month before travel to make sure you have the right plans in place including insulin adjustments and supporting letters

 - have a review by your diabetes team about one month before travel

 - make sure you take enough diabetes supplies

 People with diabetes can travel just the same as people without diabetes.
-You will, however, need to do some formal planning to make sure travel plans include management of diabetes.
+But, you will need to do more planning to make sure travel plans include management of diabetes.

 - length of journey

 - access to medical services and diabetes supplies